WGLab/biocluster/08 NFS administration.md

 ```
 I think “iostat -n -m -x” would be more informative.
 But it shows that “dm-0” can utilize as high as 57% CPU when he runs MAKER, so the file system load can be really high and is probably why it is unstable.

+## Fix autofs issues

+When I cannot umount a NFS directory, use “umount -l” will always work.

+When I cannot stop a service such as autofs, just do `ps aux | fgrep auto` and `kill -9` the process.